Overview of our MA in Film & Media Production

 The Academy makes the accelerated schedule possible by creating an extended academic year allowing students to complete three full-length semesters in one calendar year.

-New York Film Academy degree programs are offered at our Los Angeles Campus
+New York Film Academy MA degree programs are offered only at our Los Angeles Campus.

 Each student writes, shoots, directs, and edits 8 films and works on at least 20 more.

-ONE-YEAR ACCELERATED MAThe New York Film Academy Master of Arts (MA) in Film & Media Production is a two semester accelerated graduate program.
+The New York Film Academy Master of Arts (MA) in Film & Media Production is a three semester accelerated graduate program.
 Designed to educate aspiring content creators, it is a hands-on, total immersion, professional course of study.
 Each student will create eight of their own film media projects in an array of formats and genres.
 They will work in collaboration on their classmates’ projects on at least twenty more.

 Students will also develop their leadership and collaborative skills through fulfilling the essential roles of Director of Photography, Assistant Camera Operator, and Gaffer (Lighting Technician) on the films of their classmates.